auth0/docs/articles/integrations/aws-api-gateway/part-2.md

 Click **Apply Policy**.

 Since the API Gateway will assume this role on behalf of the user, the trust policy needs to permit this action.
-To do so, you will need to edit the role's *Trust Relationships* by navigating to this tab on the role's *Summary* page.
+To do so, edit the role's *Trust Relationships* by navigating to this tab on the role's *Summary* page.

 The final trust relationship should look similar to the following: